PSE-36: Usage

 Practical usefulness of the PSE-36 feature depends on chipset support for more than 4 GB of RAM.
 Most chipsets from the Pentium II timeframe did not support this much memory, with 1 GB being the maximum for the Intel 440BX typical desktop chipset, and 2 GB for the 440GX workstation chipset.
 Only the high-end server Intel 450NX chipset supported 8 GB.
 Support for PSE-36 (ESMA) was thus usually advertised for servers.

 As suitable operating system supporting PSE-36, in 1998 Intel advertised Microsoft Windows NT Server, Enterprise Edition 4.0 and supposedly the upcoming NT 5.0, both enabling use via a PSE36 device driver, which kept most of the operating system unaware of PSE-36 (only the PSE36 driver enabled it temporarily), and which driver had to be called by applications that wanted to access more than 4 GB.
 Windows NT 4.0 Enterprise Edition thus used the PSE-36 feature essentially as a RAM disk.
 The PSE36 driver was used by some applications on Windows NT 4.0 Enterprise Edition servers, for example SAP liveCache, Microsoft SQL Server 7.0, Oracle 8.1.5, and IBM DB2.
 The tuning documentation for the latter noted however that "Unfortunately in most cases performance gains obtained using the PSE-36 driver are not spectacular.
 In many cases the server will run slower with 8 GB using the PSE-36 driver than it runs with 4 GB without the driver. [...]
 After more than a year of experimentation and tuning, Microsoft and IBM dropped support for PSE-36 due to insufficient performance gains.
 The driver is still available for vendors from Intel, but it is not useful for end customer use."

 Windows 2000 (NT 5.0) ended up not supporting PSE-36, due to low performance when compared with the alternative PAE.
 Windows 2000 also replaced the API of the PSE36 driver with a new API called Address Windowing Extensions (AWE), which used PAE underneath.
 (AWE was only available in the Datacenter Server and Advanced Server of Windows 2000.)
 Windows applications consequently migrated to this new API, e.g. starting with Oracle 8.1.6 or MS SQL Server 2000.

 PSE-36 was never used by Linux.

+PSE was used in some RAM drives: Rudolph Loew's RAMDSK64 for DOS and SweetLow's RAMDRV4M for Windows 9x.